CIfA Governance: Board of Directors

 Alex Llewellyn MCIfA

-Director, Staff - Head of Governance and Finance
+Director, Staff - Director of Membership

 Alex Llewellyn BSc MCIfA assists the Chief Executive in implementing the strategic plan through the development and oversight of the annual business plan and the effective management of CIfA resources.
 She advises on and manages the effective governance of CIfA in order to meet legal, constitutional and organisational requirements.
 Alex is also responsible for the internal communications including publication of The Archaeologist magazine.
 She took a degree in heritage conservation and archaeological conservation and began work with CIfA in 1998, moving to her present job in October 2001.
 Alex can be contacted on alex.llewellyn [at] archaeologists.net.